JoelleLafond/JoelleLafond.github.io/_pages/2_Research.md

 ## The shape of asexuality
 <p align="justify">
-In my last <a href="https://www.nature.com/articles/s41467-024-52041-x">third and last PhD chapter</a>, we investigated whether the two groups of triploid females, one that reproduce sexually and the other asexually, would differ in their non-sexual traits.
-These females are an awesome model, since we do not expect them to have differences in their genetics, sexual selection or any other confounding effects - that we could think of!
+In my <a href="https://www.nature.com/articles/s41467-024-52041-x">third and last PhD chapter</a>, we investigated whether the two groups of triploid females, one that reproduce sexually and the other asexually, would differ in their non-sexual traits.
+These females are an awesome model, since we do not expect them to have differences in their genetics, sexual selection or any other confounding effects – that we could think of, at least!
 Analyzing the shape of their head resulted in a highly marked difference, that was also found to be not only between triploids, but between the sexual and asexual members of the <i>C. eos-neogaeus complex</i> (Figure C).
 This observation suggests that the differentiation of the gonads can have a broad developmental impact in organisms.
 </p>

 <img-div>
 <img style="Padding: 10px 10px 10px 10px;" width="800px" src="../assets/images/Paper3.png" class="center" />
 <figcaption style="text-align: center">Figure C. The head shape divergence of the <i>Chrosomus eos x eos-neogaeus</i> complex, and main results of my third chapter.
-A-11 and B-01 are hybrid lineages.</figcaption> Note how results persist in both natural conditions and in a common garden experiment.
+A-11 and B-01 are hybrid lineages.Note how results persist in both natural conditions and in a common garden experiment. </figcaption>
 </img-div>